-- Appropriate and modest attire is required.
+- 1. Appropriate and modest attire is required.
 Some examples of items not to wear include but are not limited to: off-the-shoulder appeal, tank tops, spaghetti straps, muscle shirts, mesh tops, halter tops, see-through clothing, exposed midriff or backs, bicycle shorts, sunshades in buildings. - 2.
-All apparel, accessories and visible body markings must be free of reference to race, alcohol products, tobacco products, drugs, sex, vulgarity, profanity, death, suicide or violence, either explicitly or by innuendo.
+All apparel, accessories and visible body markings must be free of reference to hate speech, alcohol products, tobacco products, drugs, sex, vulgarity, profanity, death, suicide or violence, either explicitly or by innuendo.
 Body markings on any part of the body must be reasonable covered in an unobtrusive manner if they are gang related or violate any provision of the dress code.

 - 3. Clothing must be appropriately sized and worn at the waistline.
-No shorts, skirts, or dresses may be shorter than five inches above the top of the knee.
-Clothing that is altered, slit, or frayed and exposes skin that otherwise would not be permitted, is not allowed.
+No shorts, skirts, or dresses may be shorter than fingertip length with arms to your side.
+Clothing that is altered, slit, or frayed and exposes skin that is above fingertip length, is not allowed.
 Leggings / tights are not allowed without shorts or skirts unless covered by an appropriate garment that completely covers the student's buttocks. - 4.
 Clothing must adequately cover the student's body so as not to consistently expose any portion of underwear, cleavage, midriff or buttocks when standing or sitting with normal posture.
-Outer garments must cover undergarments (athletic shorts, pajamas etc.) at waist level. - 5.
+Outer garments must cover undergarments (athletic shorts etc.) at waist level.
+Pajamas are not permitted. - 5.
 Shoes appropriate for school must be worn at all times.
-See campus handbook as applicable.
-No house shoes.
-No shoes with wheels. - 6.
-Hats, caps, hoods or any other head coverings are not to be worn in the building. - 7.
+House shoes and shoes with wheels are not appropriate for school.
+Elementary and Middle School students are not permitted to wear slides. - 6.
+Hats, caps, or any other head coverings are not permitted to be worn in the building at Elementary and Middle School campuses.
+Non distracting head coverings, such as caps or scarfs can be worn in the building at High School.
+Hoods inside the building are not permitted on any campus. - 7.
 Hair should be clean and appropriately groomed and cut or styled in such a way that it does not cover the eyes.
-Students will not be allowed to spray paint or dye their hair green, blue, purple, pink, or other unnatural tints.
-The District also prohibits hairstyles and treatments that are unconventional, gang related and / or create a potential disturbance / distraction.
-Designs in hair and mohawks are prohibited for elementary and middle school students.
-See campus handbook for high school. - 8.
-Visible body piercing and clipping jewelry is limited to the ears in elementary school.
+The District also prohibits hairstyles and treatments that are gang related and / or create a potential disturbance / distraction. - Visible body piercing and clipping jewelry is limited to the ears in elementary school.
 In middle school and high school, facial piercings should be limited to clear or small studs.
 Body piercings should remain concealed at all times. - 9.
-Any apparel, accessory or visible body marking that denotes gang-related association is prohibited (i.e. rags, bandanas, chains, skied or studded items, or other physical alterations as identified by local law enforcement).
+Any apparel, accessory or visible body marking, including facial coverings that denotes gang-related association is prohibited (i.e. rags, bandanas, chains, spiked or studded items, or other physical alterations as identified by local law enforcement).